First Project¶

 underlying claude plugin install command.

-TESTER: [playwright, sentry, postman, codspeed]
+claude_marketplace: [playwright, sentry, postman, codspeed]

 After setup, verify the installed Claude plugins with: